Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Methods

 \section{Methods}

 Our generative learning framework aims to construct a reduced-order model of turbulent flows capable of generating temporal sequences of three-dimensional turbulent flow snapshots.
 We achieve this through a two-stage latent diffusion approach capable of learning the underlying probability distribution of the four-dimensional turbulent flow.
 An overview of the complete pipeline is shown in figure~\ref{fig:PCF_framework}.
 Given three-dimensional flow-field snapshots in physical space (figure~\ref{fig:PCF_framework}$a$), a $\beta$-VAE encoder (figure~\ref{fig:PCF_framework}$b$) compresses the input into a compact latent representation (figure~\ref{fig:PCF_framework}$c$), and a diffusion transformer (DiT) models the temporal evolution in this latent space (figure~\ref{fig:PCF_framework}$d$).
-The decoder of the $\beta$-VAE (figure~\ref{fig:PCF_framework}$e$) then maps these sequences back to the physical domain (figure~\ref{fig:PCF_framework}$f$).
+The learned DiT generates new sequence of latents by prior sampling (figure~\ref{fig:PCF_framework}$e1$) or posterior sampling (figure~\ref{fig:PCF_framework}$e2$, provided observations in physical space).
+The decoder of the $\beta$-VAE (figure~\ref{fig:PCF_framework}$f$) then maps these sequences back to the physical domain (figure~\ref{fig:PCF_framework}$g$).

 We train the two components sequentially.
-First, the $\beta$-VAE learns a low-dimensional encoding of the turbulent snapshots (see figures~\ref{fig:PCF_framework}$b, e$).
+First, the $\beta$-VAE learns a low-dimensional encoding of the turbulent snapshots (see figures~\ref{fig:PCF_framework}$b, f$).
 Next, the DiT learns the distribution of the latent trajectories (see figure~\ref{fig:PCF_framework}$c,d$).
-After training, the framework enables data assimilation through conditional generation when observation data are available, as described in \S\ref{subsec:Methods_cDM}.
+After training, the framework enables data assimilation through posterior sampling when observation data are available, as described in \S\ref{subsec:Methods_cDM}.